bleonheart/Lilia/documentation/docs/libraries/lia.classes.md

 **Purpose**

-Counts the number of players currently in a specific class.
+Gets the number of players currently in a specific class.

 **Parameters**